Brett Gardiner: Bandidos

 Gardiner was born in Calgary and worked as an ironworker.
-His parents, David and Joan Gardiner, were Welsh immigrants who arrived in Canada in 1976.
+His parents, Brian and Beth Gardiner, were Welsh immigrants who arrived in Canada in 1976.
 Gardiner is an avid reader and an amateur poet.
 Gardiner had moved to Winnipeg, where he was recruited into the Winnipeg chapter of the Bandidos by Dwight "Big Dee" Mushey.
 He lived as a boarder in Mushey's house along with Marcello "Fat Ass" Aravena.
 Like Aravena, Gardiner did not own nor know how to ride a motorcycle.
 The Bandidos Motorcycle Club is a criminal organization that poses as a motorcycle club, and almost all of the members of the Winnipeg Bandido chapter did not know how to ride motorcycles.

 On 25 March 2006, the Winnipeg chapter president Michael "Taz" Sandham announced to his followers that he had received orders from American Bandido leaders in Houston to act against the "no surrender crew", as the Toronto chapter was called, and they were departing for the farm of Wayne "Wiener" Kellestine without telling him that they were coming.
 Gardiner was one of those chosen to go to Kellestine's farm.
 Peter Edwards, the crime correspondent of The Toronto Star described Gardiner as a weak character, as "someone who was continually in search of guidance" who was very loyal to Sandham.
-Gardiner did not have a reputation for violence, but was known as someone who do anything to advance Sandham's plans, which was why Sandham had chosen him to go with him to Kellestine's farm.
+Gardiner did not have a reputation for violence, but was known as someone who would do anything to advance Sandham's plans, which was why Sandham had chosen him to go with him to Kellestine's farm.